How to Choose the Best Boiler Cover

 Boiler cover in Northern Ireland

 If you live in Northern Ireland, you'll need to know which policies are available to you.
-Of the 12 companies we've compared in our latest customer satisfaction survey, AA, Baxi, Domestic & General, Vaillant and Worcester Bosch all offer cover in Northern Ireland.
+Of the nine companies we've compared in our latest customer satisfaction survey, AA, Domestic & General, Homeserve, Vaillant and Worcester Bosch all offer cover in Northern Ireland.

 Should I have an annual boiler service?

 Yes.
 An annual service helps to keep your boiler running safely and efficiently.
 We recommend you get one whether you take boiler breakdown cover or not.
 Regular checks help ensure your boiler is working safely and may even help prolong its life.
 Many providers will only cover you if you have an annual service.

 Some providers don't include an annual service in your cover, so their contracts can seem cheaper.

 Some providers don't include an annual service as part of your cover, so their contracts can seem cheaper.
-At Which?, we review and publish boiler cover reviews only for contracts that offer an annual service and recommend choosing a boiler cover contract that includes an annual service or maintenance inspection.
+At Which?, we only review and publish contracts that offer an annual service and recommend choosing a boiler cover contract that includes an annual service or maintenance inspection.

 How much will boiler breakdown cover cost me?